THE FALL OF DON JUAN

 WITNESS.
 Don't say anything.
 Let's continue flipping through my little black book.

 MICHAEL.
 By the way, so far you've been telling us about your affairs with younger women.
-But have you seduced anyone who was more your age?
+But have you seduced anyone who was of age, so to speak?

 WITNESS.
 Yes I have.

 MICHAEL.
-What was the oldest?
+How old was the oldest of your conquests?
 (To Natalie.)
-Do you mind if he shares his stories?
+Do you mind his stories?

 NATALIE.
 I mind your questions.